hirohisa/PageController/README.md

 PageController [![Build-Status](https://img.shields.io/travis/hirohisa/PageController/master.svg)](https://travis-ci.org/hirohisa/PageController)
 ==================

-PageController is infinite pages controller, scrolling through contents and title bar scrolls with a delay.
+PageController is infinite paging controller, scrolling through contents and title bar scrolls with a delay.
 Then it provide user interaction to smoothly and effortlessly moving.
 It is for iOS written in Swift.

 ![sample](Example/example.gif)